Open Access Overview

 Open access publishing is an alternative to traditional publishing.
 All open access works share two characteristics: they are available online and are freely available to view by anyone with Internet access.
 In addition to being freely available for online viewing, the author of an open access work grants additional rights to the reader, such as allowing downloading, copying, printing, distribution, searching, and/or making derivative works without permission from the author.
-Removing price and access barriers to articles allows the broadest possible audience and reach for scholarly works, which could increase the visibility the works and their impact.
+Removing price and access barriers to articles, books, and other worksallows the broadest possible audience and reach for scholarly works, which could increase the visibility of the works and their impact.

-While open access can apply to a wide variety of works, including books, articles, images, video, and music, the movement has been particularly strong in the field of scholarly journal publishing.
-With scholarly journals, the authors, editors and reviewers are generally not paid for their works, so that they are not forgoing any compensation from making their works freely available on the Internet.
+While open access can apply to a wide variety of works, including books, articles, images, video, and music, the movement has been particularly strong in the field of scholarly journal publishing, especially in STEM fields.

 Two Types of Open Access